Shenandoah hits pause as IHSAA postpones boys basketball tourney

 The IHSAA has postponed the boys basketball tournament once before, during the energy crisis in 1978.
 It has never been canceled since the inaugural tournament in 1910-11.

-That’s a string none of the involved parties are hoping to snap, but these are unchartered waters.
+That’s a string none of the involved parties are hoping to snap, but these are uncharted waters.

 Salkoski remembers sectional games being postponed because of weather concerns in the past, but that can’t compare to this.